ISO 22715: Legal relevance of ISO 22715

 ISO 22715 is not legally binding, but it is the common denominator used for developing national regulations that address the labeling and packaging of cosmetic products.
 Regulators in individual countries often look to ISO standards as the benchmark for best practices for the different industry sectors in which they apply.
 Many regulators require businesses and manufacturers to comply with applicable ISO standards, in addition to local regulations.

 Currently, there are 26 published ISO standards devoted to the cosmetic sector, including ISO 22715.
 These standards are overseen by the ISO's cosmetic product technical committee that was established in 1998.
-This committee is composed of standardization bodies from major markets, such as leading ASEAN countries, most European counties and the United States via ANSI.
+This committee is composed of standardization bodies from major markets, such as leading ASEAN countries, most European countries and the United States via ANSI.
 Thirty-nine countries participate in the creation of standards for cosmetic products, with 27 observing countries within the committee.

 To better distribute and update standards as needed, the ISO maintains the copyright on its standards.
 Most standards are reviewed and updated every five to seven years to remain relevant to the latest technologies within industry sectors.